spacetelescope/jwst/docs/jwst/nsclean/main.rst

 Outliers
 --------
-Pixels in the unilluminated regions of the region can contain anomalous signal, due to uncaught Cosmic Rays, hot pixels, etc. A sigma-clipping routine is employed to find such outliers within the input image and set them to False in the mask.
+Pixels in the unilluminated areas of the region can contain anomalous signal, due to uncaught Cosmic Rays, hot pixels, etc. A sigma-clipping routine is employed to find such outliers within the input image and set them to False in the mask.
 All pixels with values greater than